DomilsonFirmino/PublicationsAPI/README.md

 - - Return all publications, with its user

 - **Show Publication:** `GET /api/publications/{id}`
-- - Return a single publication, with its user

-- **Show Publication and comments:** `GET /api/publications/{id}/comments`
-- - Return a single publication, with its users, comments and pagination {?size={value}} to paginate
+- - Return a single publication, with its user, comments and pagination {?size={value}} to paginate

 - **Create a Publication:** `POST /api/publications`